-Several TOSCA modeling constructs can be associated with confidential information or be subjects to integrity checks.
-Modeled application files, i.e., artifacts in TOSCA terms, is one obvious example.
-All artifacts are always modeled as Artifact Templates of particular Artifact Type in TOSCA, e.g., a Java web application artifact is a template of Web application Archive (WAR) Artifact Type.
-While Artifact Type is a generic entity which does not store any sensitive data, the Artifact Templates include actual application files.
-However, in TOSCA specification there is no standard way to describe security requirements using policies for Artifact Templates.
+Several TOSCA modeling constructs can be associated with confidential information or be subject to integrity checks.
+Modeled application files, i.e., artifacts in TOSCA terms, are an obvious example.
+All artifacts are always modeled as Artifact Templates of desired Artifact Types in TOSCA, e.g., a Java web application artifact is a template of the Web application Archive (WAR) Artifact Type.
+While Artifact Types are generic entities which do not store any sensitive data, Artifact Templates include actual application files.
+However, in the TOSCA specification there is no standard way to describe security requirements using policies for Artifact Templates.
 To provide such modeling capabilities, an extension to TOSCA is needed.
 Since properties are defined at the level of Types in TOSCA, e.g., Node Types, it is useful to have a mechanism allowing to enforce security requirements at this level.
 Semantically, this would mean that encryption or signing policies have to be applied to all Node Templates of a certain Node Type.
 TOSCA does not offer a standard way of attaching policies to specific properties, thus a proper way to enforce protection of properties at the level of Node Types is needed as well.
+In both cases, some form of extension to TOSCA is needed.
+In the next subsection, we demonstrate how such extensions can be made without introducing non-compliant changes to the standard.